stevebonhomme/polling-app-hasura-react-graphql/realtime-poll/README.md

-# Hasura GraphQl Application Over Postgres with React Frontend
+# Hasura GraphQL Application Over Postgres with React Frontend

 This repository is for a proof of concept I built using React and is powered by Hasura GraphQL Engine over Postgres.
 A voting application that displays the poll results in real-time.
 Each time someone votes, the application updates automatically and shows the new results.